Metabolism Profile

 Cholesterol

 Cholesterol is a fat-like substance that the body needs for many important functions.
-It is a building block of cell membranes, a precursor for hormones such as estrogen and testosterone, and for the production of bile acids.
+It is a building block of cell membranes, a precursor for hormones such as estrogen and testosterone, and for the formation of bile acids.
 A portion is absorbed through food, but the majority is produced in the liver.

 HDL cholesterol